xrettle/WFGY/ProblemMap/Twin_Atlas/faq.md

 >
 > It is not a benchmark replacement.
 >
-> It is an architecture and runtime discipline layer.
+> It is an architecture, governance, and runtime discipline layer.
 >
 > Benchmarks can still matter.
 >